abdulbadii/MatrixMultiplier/README.md

 the result having 1 digit behind decimal point

 2. **rot**
-rot i.e. rotate on plane, just uses specific second matrix that is a rotation one:
+rot means rotate on plane, just uses function code with specific second matrix that is a rotation one:

 **( cos -sin )
 ( sin cos )**